 Create a New Layer for the Curve Text

 Whether you are just learning how to curve text in GIMP or performing some other operation, it is a great idea to create separate layers for your design elements.
-This will allow you to turn different layers on or off for easy manipulation of elements.
+This will allow you to turn different layers on or off to easily manipulate elements.

 To do this: